-Your personal and brand’s reputation is everything.
+Your brand’s reputation is everything.
 It’s the first thing people see when they search for your brand online, it’s the reason why some people love brands more than others and lastly, it’s also the biggest influencer on whether someone purchases from your store or moves onto the next.
 So what can we learn from the best and biggest companies in the world today with the best reputations?

 Before we jump into the specifics, let’s first look at the top ten rated companies based on their reputation from the latest Harris Poll Reputation Quotient findings.